tbis-inc/TBIS/_pages/pre-sale-form.md

  	<li>Fiat</li>
 </ul>
 <p style="text-align: center;"><strong>TITANIUM: The EHI Advantage</strong></p>
 Unlike 99.99% of Blockchain start-ups and Initial Coin Offerings (ICOs), the Titanium Core Team is not composed of relative newcomers to technology.
 In stark contrast, the Titanium Core Team has over two-hundred (200) years of combined experience.
 This is also not the first technology company that Titanium's Founder and CEO, Michael Stollaire, has ever formed.
-In 1999, Mr. Stollaire founded EHI, a technology consultancy specializing in enterprise infrastructure management.
+In 1999, Mr. Stollaire founded EHI, a technology consultancy specializing in enterprise infrastructure management, which is still thriving and growing today with Michael at the helm.

+Two decades of experience taught EHI’s personnel the strengths of infrastructure-based enterprise management, but it also unveiled the weaknesses of several solutions and problems that had to be minimized at several past customers.

+Taking these problems and weaknesses under consideration, The EHI Team formulated a new architectural design on an entirely new bleeding-edge platform, The Ethereum Blockchain, which mitigated all of these issues.
+It was called Titanium, because the objective was to make our clients’ technology infrastructure stronger than steel.

-EHI and its consultants are known in the industry as top-tier, elite personnel, as shown by their impressive Client List and Testimonials.
+Also, EHI and its consultants are known in the industry as top-tier, elite personnel, as shown by their impressive Client List and Testimonials.

 Most Blockchain start-ups and ICOs face a very serious problem after they develop a viable product and or service: finding companies and people that will actually purchase them and use them.